Research

 Neo-expressivism is the view that avowals – first-personal, present tense self-ascriptions of mental states—ordinarily express the very mental states that they semantically represent, such that they carry a strong presumption of truth and are immune to requests for epistemic support.
 Peter Langland-Hassan (2015.
 “Self-Knowledge and Imagination.”
 Philosophical Explorations 18 (2): 226–245) has argued that Neo-expressivism cannot accommodate avowals of one’s imaginings.
 In this short paper I argue that Neo-expressivism can, in fact, accommodate them.

-Davidson, First-Person Authority, and Direct Self-Knowledge (In Synthese)
+Davidson, First-Person Authority, and Direct Self-Knowledge (in Synthese)

 Donald Davidson famously offered an explanation of “first-person authority” (1984).
 However, he described first-person authority differently across different works—sometimes referring to the presumptive truth of agents’ self-ascriptions of their current mental states, and sometimes referring to the direct self-knowledge that agents often have of said states.
 First, I show that a standard Davidsonian explanation of first-person authority can at best, and with some modification, explain the presumptive truth of agents’ self-ascriptions.
 I then develop two Davidsonian accounts of direct self-knowledge—one accounting for its function and another accounting for its source—pushing back in the process against deflationary and quietist rejoinders to these projects.
 Finally, I relate my Davidsonian accounts of direct self-knowledge back to the modified Davidsonian account of the presumptive truth of agents’ self-ascriptions.